-Most cats will scratch on occasion but if you notice that the occasional scratch and regular grooming turns into a cat who appears uncomfortable, cat skin problems may be present and you should schedule an appointment with one of the veterinarians here at The Drake Center for Veterinary Care.
+Most cats will scratch on occasion but if you notice that the occasional scratch and regular grooming turns into a cat who appears uncomfortable, cat skin problems may be present and you should schedule an appointment with one of the veterinarians here at The Drake Center.

 In comparison to dogs, cats typically require less care for their coats and skin.
 Dermatologic treatments in cats are much less common than in dogs.
 By performing a weekly brushing, you will be familiar with your cat’s coat and skin and will be more likely to catch any potential cat skin problems early on and bring it to the attention of your veterinarian.

 So how do you recognize cat skin conditions?
 Here are some key signs to look for:

 - Hair loss is a common sign of cat skin problems.
 Have you noticed any bald patches?
 Is your cat shedding more than normal?

 - Excessive grooming can also indicate cat skin conditions are present.
 If the grooming ay appears more frenetic and less relaxed than normal, it may be because your cat is pruritic (itchy) and uncomfortable.

 - While brushing your cat, if you notice any red, scaly, patchy, or scabby areas, schedule an appointment with your veterinarian.

 - Fleas and ticks are common parasites which may be found on the skin.

 - If your cat shakes his head excessively, this could indicate he may have a skin problem or an issue with his ears.

 The following are some types of common cat skin problems you should be aware of: